the audio analyst©

 Insert, clean, and dry, ready to play in 5 minutes

-The Etsuro Gold Moving Coil Cartridge handcrafted
+The handcrafted Etsuro Gold Moving Coil Cartridge

 Kronos PRO limited Edition Turntable with the Discovery RS (Resonance